 - Successful development of AI and its application to population management requires extensive research into the basic reproductive physiology, anatomy and behavior of the species.

-- Information from our center's research into basic reproductive physiology is used to form a species-specific reproductive baseline database, which can be incorporated into health assessments for captive or free-ranging animals.
+- Information from our center's research into basic reproductive physiology is used to form a species-specific reproductive baseline database, which can be incorporated into health assessments and conservation strategies for captive or free-ranging animals.

 - In collaboration with national and international zoological institutions, our center is developing AI procedures to facilitate reproductive and genetic management of ex situ populations of marine and terrestrial species.

 - Our center has developed AI using fresh and frozen-thawed sperm in five species of marine animals: killer whale, bottlenose dolphin, Pacific white-sided dolphin, beluga and the Magellanic penguin with over 50 offspring born to date.
 Research is currently underway to develop AI procedures in other marine animals including polar bears, emperor penguins and sharks.